leandromuto/dotfiles/tmux/README.md

 - [ ] Install TPM automatically on first configuration
 - [ ] Change to the specified theme automatically
 - [ ] Fix "GPU Unknown" message in the status bar when using a MacBook with M1+ GPU
+- [ ] Fix tmuxlaunch.sh to run when tmux is initialized, splitting into necessary panes (TBD)

 ## Preconditions